 This Quarterly Report on Form 10-Q includes forward-looking statements regarding, among other things, the plans, strategies and prospects, both business and financial, of Sharecare.
 These statements are based on the beliefs and assumptions of our management.
 Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
 Forward-looking statements are inherently subject to risks, uncertainties and assumptions.
-Generally, statements that are not historical facts, including statements concerning possible or assumed future actions, business strategies, events or results of operations, are forward-looking statements.
-These statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "forecasts," "may," "will," "should," "seeks," "plans," "scheduled," "anticipates," "possible," "continue," "might," "potential" or "intends" or similar expressions.
+Generally, statements that are not historical facts, including statements may be preceded by, followed by or include the words "believes," "estimates," "expects," "forecasts," "may," "will," "should," "seeks," "plans," "scheduled," "anticipates," "possible," "continue," "might," "potential" or "intends" or similar expressions.
 Forward-looking statements contained in this report include, but are not limited to, statements regarding our expectations as to:

-- our business, operations and financial performance, including: - expectations with respect to our financial and business performance, including financial projections and business metrics and any underlying assumptions thereunder; - future business plans and growth opportunities, including revenue opportunities available from new or existing clients and expectations regarding the enhancement of platform capabilities and addition of new solution offerings; - developments and projections relating to our competitors and the digital healthcare industry; - the impact of rising inflation, increasing interest rates, public health emergencies such as the COVID-19 pandemic, financial institution disruptions and other macroeconomics factors on our business and the actions we may take in response thereto; - our expectations regarding anticipated and future partnerships or other relationships with third parties and future acquisitions; - our future capital requirements and sources and uses of cash, including potential share repurchases and our ability to obtain additional capital in the future and fully access our Revolving Facility; and - our ability to recognize performance-based revenue; - our status as an EGC and our intention to take advantage of accommodations available to EGCs under the JOBS Act; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors, including our ability to increase our headcount as we expand our business; and - the other estimates and matters described in this Quarterly Reports on Form 10-Q under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+- our business, operations and financial performance, including: - expectations with respect to our financial and business performance, including financial projections and business metrics and any underlying assumptions thereunder; - future business plans and growth opportunities, including revenue opportunities available from new or existing clients and expectations regarding the enhancement of platform capabilities and addition of new solution offerings; - developments and projections relating to our competitors and the digital healthcare industry; - the impact of rising inflation, increasing interest rates, public health emergencies such as the COVID-19 pandemic, financial institution disruptions and other macroeconomics factors on our business and the actions we may take in response thereto; - our expectations regarding anticipated and future partnerships or other relationships with third parties and future acquisitions; - our future capital requirements and sources and uses of cash, including potential share repurchases and our ability to obtain additional capital in the future and fully access our Revolving Facility; and - our ability to recognize performance-based revenue; - our status as an EGC and our intention to take advantage of accommodations available to EGCs under the JOBS Act; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors, and the success of our workplace globalization efforts; and - the other estimates and matters described in this Quarterly Reports on Form 10-Q under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations."